Atlanta Arson Lawyers

 - Third degree arson: 1-5 years in prison and/or a fine up to $10,000.

 At Ross & Pines, LLC, we have a comprehensive understanding of the various state and federal laws that can influence the outcome of your case.
 We also know that cookie-cutter solutions never win cases; for this reason, we take great pride in constructing personalized case strategies that embody our clients’ legal needs and objectives.

 As former prosecutors, we know how to conduct a detailed investigation and are skilled in both utilizing and challenging evidence.
 During your confidential consultation, we can discuss your charges and the events that led to your arrest.
 Once we’re armed with this information, we can start developing a defense strategy that proves the damage was accidental or an act requested by the property owner and/or any other appropriate parties.
 Depending on the circumstances of your case, we may even be able to prove that the damage in question wasn’t caused by fire or explosives.

 Schedule a Free & Confidential Consultation Today

 Rediscover confidence and peace of mind in this difficult time.
-Contact Ross & Pines at (888) 838-4858 to schedule a free case evaluation.
+Contact Ross & Pines, LLC at (888) 838-4858 to schedule a free case evaluation.